Mule-ME/refacto/CONTRIBUTING.md

-# Contributing to @hookflow/refacto
+# Contributing to refacto

-First off, thank you for considering contributing to @hookflow/refacto!
+First off, thank you for considering contributing to refacto!
 It's people like you that make this tool better for everyone.

 ## Code of Conduct